 SkoolKit includes fairly detailed documentation, but if you want to get up and running quickly, here goes.

-To convert a SNA, Z80 or SZX snapshot of a Spectrum game into a skool file (so that it can be converted into an HTML or ASM disassembly), copy the snapshot to the SkoolKit directory and run:
+To convert a SNA, Z80 or SZX snapshot of a Spectrum game into a skool file (so that it can be converted into HTML or assembly language), copy the snapshot to the SkoolKit directory and run:

 $ ./sna2skool.py game.z80 > game.skool